-Applications must be presented on the Strategic Projects (up to \$50,000) application form which will be provided by an OMI team member once the strategy planning tool is completed.
+Applications must be presented on the Strategic Projects (up to \$100,000) application form which will be provided by an OMI team member to eligible applicants following the submission of an EOI.

 Supporting material such as a copy of the applicant organisation's certificate of incorporation, planning documents, samples of promotional material or letters of support may be submitted as attachments to the application form.